Michael Mayer

 Biography

-Michael Mayer has over a decade of experience as an environmental law practitioner, primarily with the public interest law firm Earthjustice.
-While there, he worked with both the Northwest and Alaska regional offices.
-His work in the Northwest focused on protecting struggling salmon runs, and his time with the Alaska office was devoted entirely to opposing offshore drilling in the Arctic Ocean.
-Michael also spent a number of years with Washington Environmental Council, researching land use issues and directing a campaign to reform the state's antiquated water laws.
-He has also been a Fellow with the Sightline Institute, periodically writing about legal issues related to climate change.
+Michael Mayer is a long-time environmental lawyer.
+He has spent most of his career with the public interest law firm Earthjustice and has worked in the Northwest and Alaska regional offices as well as its Oceans Program.
+His work in the Northwest has focused on protecting struggling salmon runs, including populations impacted by the Lower Snake River dams.
+Michael also spent a number of years with the Washington Environmental Council (now Washington Conservation Action) and was a Fellow with the Sightline Institute, writing about legal issues related to climate change.

 Publications